harness/developer-hub/kb/platform/harness-platform-faqs.md

 - We can revert the delegate version in the ring to unblock.
 - You can use immutable delegate.

-### What should be possible solution of the error `not supported by windows` while working in CCM POV ?
+### How can I resolve the error "not supported by windows" when working in CCM POV?

 If this is a mixed node cluster then the delegate needs to run on Linux nodes.
 You can use selector in your delegate yaml to make sure that Linux nodes are selected.
 You can refer to this [docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) for more information.

-### Whenever I switch my Harness account, I encounter a login prompt, captcha, and the message `too many invalid login attempts, account blocked` despite having no invalid login attempts.
+### Whenever I switch my Harness account, I encounter a login prompt, captcha, and the message "too many invalid login attempts, account blocked" despite having no invalid login attempts.
 Why does this happen?

 This issue may arise due to several reasons: